montilab/BS831/README.md

 <p align="justify">
-The goal of this course is for the participants to develop a good understanding and hands-on skills in the design and analysis of
-<quote>omics</quote> data from microarray and high-throughput sequencing
-experiments, including data collection and management, statistical techniques for the identification of genes that have differential expression in different biological conditions, development of
+The goal of this course is for the participants to develop a good understanding and hands-on skills in the design and analysis of 'omics' data from microarray and high-throughput sequencing experiments, including data collection and management, statistical techniques for the identification of genes that have differential expression in different biological conditions, development of